konkinit/fraud_detection/README.md

 ```
 The endpoint looks like `/customer_id/{customer}?model={model_id}` where `{customer}`
 refers to an identifier of a customer and `{model_id}` is the deployed fraud detector model.

+## Description

+One phenomenon businesses face undoubtedly is fraud.
+It is a situation where
+a customer has an irregular pattern of events (transactions, visits, ...) with a business.
+Two factions of customers emerge : the atypical or frauder and the typical customers.
+It is
+important to notice that fraud is rare event that is to say in a sample of 1000 customers,
+up to 5 appear to have a fraudulent behaviours.
+Gather, in a customer base, a large number
+of typical customers is then realistic conequently train a model aiming to identify regular
+behaviours and reconstruct a typical customer profile is possible.
+It turns out that
+AutoEncoders perform this task.

 ## References & Citations